falconsoft3d/marlonfalconcom/pages/posts/postgresql-for-odoo.md

 host    all             all             137.184.129.0/32        md5
 host    all             all             83.59.221.55/32         md5
 host    all             all             172.17.0.3/32           md5
+host    all             all             0.0.0.0/0               md5

 3- Si no tienes el password de postgresql lo puedes establecer de la siguiente forma sudo -u postgres psql
 \password postgres
 \q

+sudo /etc/init.d/postgresql restart
 ```

 # Reiniciar PostgreSQL